department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 <b>Both of these must be true.
 You:</b>
 - Served on active duty, active duty for training, or inactive duty training, <b>and</b>
-- Have at least a 10% disability rating for your service-connected condition
+- Have a disability rating for your service-connected condition

 **And at least one of these must be true.
 You:**
 - Got sick or injured while serving in the military—and can link this condition to your illness or injury (called an inservice disability claim), **or**